Liepāja: Names and toponymy

-The name was derived from the Livonian word Liiv meaning "sand".
-The oldest written text mentioning Līva village (Villa Liva) is the treaty of bishop of Courland and the Master of the Livonian Order dated 4 April 1253.
+The name is derived from the Livonian word Liiv, which means "sand".
+The oldest written text mentioning Līva village (Villa Liva) is a treaty between the bishop of Courland and the master of the Livonian Order dated 4 April 1253.
 In 1263, the Teutonic Order established a town which they called Libau in German and this was used until 1920.
 The Lettish name Liepāja was mentioned for the first time in 1649 by Paul Einhorn in his work Historia Lettica.
 A Russian name in Cyrillic from the time of the Russian Empire was Либава (Libava) or Либау (Libau), although Лиепая (Liepaya), a transliteration of Liepāja, has been used since World War II.

-Some other names for the city include Liepoja in Lithuanian, the nearest neighbour, and Libow in English.
+Some other names for the city include Liepoja in Lithuanian, the nearest neighbour, Lipawa in Polish, and Libow in English.

 History

 Early history

-It is said that the original settlement at the location of modern Liepāja was founded by Curonian fishermen from Piemare as Līva, but Henry (Henricus Lettus) of Livonia, in his famous Chronicle, makes no mention of the settlement.
+It is said that the original settlement at the location of modern Liepāja was founded by Curonian fishermen from Piemare as Līva, but Henry of Livonia (Henricus de Lettis), in his famous Chronicle, makes no mention of the settlement.
 The Teutonic Order established a village which they called Libau here in 1263, followed by Mitau two years later.
 In 1418 the village was sacked and burned by the Lithuanians.